dotnet/dotnet-docker/samples/run-aspnetcore-https-development.md

 ASP.NET Core uses [HTTPS by default](https://docs.microsoft.com/aspnet/core/security/enforcing-ssl).
 [HTTPS](https://en.wikipedia.org/wiki/HTTPS) relies on [certificates](https://en.wikipedia.org/wiki/Public_key_certificate) for trust, identity, and encryption.

 This document demonstrates how to develop ASP.NET Core applications with HTTPS in Docker containers.
-It is recommended to try the [ASP.NET Core Docker Sample](README.md) first, which is simpler because the container only exposes HTTP.
+It's recommended to try the [ASP.NET Core Docker Sample](README.md) first, which is simpler because the container only exposes HTTP.
 This more basic tutorial will help you validate that you have the sample working correctly, before adding the complication of certificates.

 See [Hosting ASP.NET Core Images with Docker over HTTPS](host-aspnetcore-https.md) for production scenarios.